 Deals are less likely to fall apart the way they sometimes do when a buyer's inspection unexpectedly reveals problems at the last minute.

-A pre-listing inspection report can be used as a marketing tool to help sell the home, both at an open house and online.
+A pre-listing inspection report can be used as a marketing tool to help sell the home at an open house and online.

 Show prospective buyers that you are dealing in good faith.
-Avoid 11th hour negotiations and disputes over propery defects which can cause major delays before the transfer is registered; or even lead to the cancellation of the sale, and justify your full asking price by having your home pre-inspected.
+Avoid 11th-hour negotiations and disputes over property defects which can cause significant delays before the transfer is registered, or even lead to the cancellation of the sale, and justify your full asking price by having your home pre-inspected.